 Scientists have rubbished decades of bad publicity directed at the humble bread for allegedly causing a host of complaints such as fatigue, stomach ache, bloating and headaches.
+Yet despite this, bread is often the food people crave the most.

 In recent years, bread has suffered from a serious image crisis.
 Now nutrition scientists believe that most of the health alerts about consuming bread are mere myths.